KnightOS/KnightOS/README.md

 # KnightOS

 KnightOS is a third-party operating system for TI calculators.
-It provides a passable Unix system for z80 systems.
+It provides a passable Unix-like system for calculators.
 KnightOS is built on top of [the KnightOS kernel](https://github.com/KnightOS/kernel) - this repository is the official userspace.
 KnightOS runs on the following calculators:

 * TI-73
 * TI-83+